linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 08.09.2025
+- Topic: One Prompt
+- Directory: /posts/2025/September/08
+- Description: ``` Building your own social network is no longer a dream.
+With a single AI prompt, you can create a fully functional community tailored to your needs.
+This new era of development lets you focus on your vision while the AI handles the complex coding.
+Start building your network today. ```

 ### 07.09.2025
 - Topic: Social Networks with 1 Prompt
 - Directory: /posts/2025/September/07